 Jacob Keller and Walter Thompson

 Walter Thompson and Jacob Keller were neighbor and adolescent in the same building of Harbor View Apartments in Curtis Bay, and from the fall of 2021 through Walter’s death in the summer of 2022, mentor and mentee in a private music apprenticeship that constituted the first formal musical instruction Jacob had ever received and the first sustained relationship with an adult who wanted nothing from him.
 The mentorship lasted approximately one school year.
-Its effects, through the Yamaha digital keyboard Walter bequeathed Jacob and through the foundation of musical literacy Walter laid in that year, shaped the rest of Jacob’s musical life—through the Juilliard audition and acceptance, through the doctorate, through the international concert career, through the years of teaching Walter’s pedagogical voice would shape in Jacob’s own students.
+Its effects, through the Yamaha digital keyboard Walter’s family later let Jacob keep and through the foundation of musical literacy Walter laid in that year, shaped the rest of Jacob’s musical life—through the Juilliard audition and acceptance, through the doctorate, through the international concert career, through the years of teaching Walter’s pedagogical voice would shape in Jacob’s own students.

 Walter was a retired Black music teacher in his seventies living alone in a small apartment on the third floor of Harbor View Apartments, three doors down from Robert and Shirley’s unit.
 Jacob was the fourteen-year-old kinship-foster nephew who had just moved into the household at the end of summer 2021.
 Walter had heard, through the thin drywall, the sound of Jacob practicing on the cheap secondhand keyboard Jacob had carried with him from a prior foster placement—a basic 61-key instrument with several non-functional keys, the kind of instrument an under-resourced child might piece together from thrift-store finds.
 Walter had recognized, in the patterns Jacob was working through, the unmistakable signature of a musical mind operating without the framework that would have made its work visible.
 He had knocked on Robert and Shirley’s door in the early fall of 2021 and asked whether the boy on the other side of the wall might be interested in coming over for “chores.”